przemek-nowicki/node-express-template.ts/README.md

 In production mode, only `info`, `warn`, and `error` logs will be printed to the console.

 Note: API request information (request url, response code, timestamp, etc.) are also automatically logged (using [morgan](https://github.com/expressjs/morgan)).

+### Switching log-level on runtime

+If you use docker to run the app connect to `node-express-template_web*` container and simply execute `npm run loglevel:change` in new terminal.
+It will increase your current log level, in case you reach the highest level it will back to error level which is 0.|
+This feature may be useful on production env when you want to switch your app log level to debug without restarting node server.

 ## SwaggerUI